grinnell-cs/csc151-images/_mps/fractals.md

 (define lighter-16 (rgb-transformer (cut (+ <> 16))))
 ```

+In writing this procedure, you will likely need to employ a variant of the strategy we suggested in part a.

+* If `side` is ten or less, make a square of the appropriate side length and color, outlined in black.
+* Otherwise, make a spiral square with using side length `(* side ratio)`, rotate it by `angle` degrees, and then overlay it on a square of the appropriate side length and color, outlined in black.

 e.
 Are there other things we might change or generalize?
 Since we may want to change how we transform colors, we can add a color transformer to the mix.
 Here are some examples.
 In each case, we start with a medium gray, `(rgb 128 128 128)`.
 In the first and second, we cyclically add 64 to each component.
 In the third, we make it lighter by 16 at each step.
 In the fourth, we make it redder by 16.
 In the fifth, we make it bluer.

 ![A sequence of images of groups of squares.
 In the first, there is a spiral of many squares, with each subsequent square rotated by 15 degrees clockwise and slightly smaller.
 In the first and second groups, we weem to rotate betwen medium gray, light gray, black, and darker gray.
 The third group is much like the second, although the squares get lighter rather than cycoing between colors.
 In the fourth, each square is a bit redder.
 And in the fifth, each is a bit bluer.](../images/fractals/smaller-transformed-spiral-squares.png)